speckerf/world-reforestation-monitor/readme.md

 # Code and Data repository

-## Title: Advancing Ecosystem Monitoring: Global High-resolution Maps of Biophysical Vegetation Properties
+## Title: Advancing Ecosystem Monitoring with Global High-Resolution Maps of Vegetation Biophysical Properties

-Restoration projects are crucial for recovering ecosystems and conserving biodiversity but monitoring progress at a large scale poses significant challenges.
-Public satellite missions like Sentinel-2 have great potential to transform ecosystem monitoring due to their high spatial and temporal resolution if they can be reliably linked to ecosystem characteristics.
-Here, we present the first high-resolution global maps for three key biophysical vegetation properties on an annual basis, including leaf area index (LAI), fraction of absorbed photosynthetically active radiation (FAPAR), and fractional vegetation cover (FCOVER).
-We utilize a hybrid inversion approach of the mechanistic radiative transfer model PROSAIL to directly estimate biophysical variables from multispectral Sentinel-2 images, considering multiple observations during the peak growing season.
-All predictions are aggregated into mean values, standard deviations, and the number of observations taken during this period.
-The maps are available at 20m, 100m, and 1000m spatial resolution for the years 2019 to 2024, totalling approximately 20TB of analysis-ready data, and are validated using in-situ ground-based observations.
-The high temporal and spatial resolution of these maps provides new opportunities for biodiversity and ecosystem monitoring, enabling more effective assessments of restoration efforts and contributing to the development of standardized global monitoring frameworks.
+Environmental restoration projects are crucial for ecosystem recovery and biodiversity conservation but monitoring progress at a global scale poses substantial challenges.
+Publicly funded satellite missions such as Sentinel-2 have great potential to transform ecosystem monitoring due to their high spatial and temporal resolution if they can be reliably linked to ecosystem characteristics.
+Here, we present the first global, analysis-ready, decametric maps for three key vegetation biophysical properties on an annual basis, including effective leaf area index (LAIe), fraction of absorbed photosynthetically active radiation (FAPAR), and fractional vegetation cover (FCOVER).
+We utilize a hybrid retrieval approach of the physically based radiative transfer model PROSAIL to directly estimate biophysical variables from multispectral Sentinel-2 images, making use of multiple observations during the peak of the growing season.
+All retrievals are aggregated into mean values, standard deviations, and the number of observations taken during this period.
+The maps are available at 20 m, 100 m, and 1000 m spatial resolution for the years 2019 to 2024, totaling approximately 20 TB of analysis-ready data, and are validated using in-situ data from the Ground-Based Observations for Validation (GBOV).
+The annual temporal and decametric spatial resolution of these maps provides new opportunities for biodiversity and ecosystem monitoring, enabling more effective assessments of restoration efforts and contributing to the development of standardized global monitoring frameworks.

-## Global LAI/FAPAR/FCOVER maps - Data availability
+## Global LAIe/FAPAR/FCOVER maps - Data availability

 Maps are available at resolutions: